Sith: Darth Bane

 Darth Bane (Dessel) was a human Dark Lord of the Sith and the sole survivor of the Sith Order in the aftermath of the ancient war between the Jedi and the Sith.
 He is best known for establishing the Rule of Two, which was considered the beginning of the modern Sith within the Star Wars canon.
-This law stated that there must be only two Sith Lords at a time: a master to embody power, and an apprentice to crave it and eventually overthrow his/her master and adopt an apprentice of his/her own.
-He is the main character of the Darth Bane Trilogy by Drew Karpyshyn, which part of the Legends continuity.
+This law stated that there must be only two Sith Lords at a time: a master to embody power and an apprentice to crave it and eventually overthrow his/her master and adopt an apprentice of his/her own.
+He is the main character of the Darth Bane Trilogy by Drew Karpyshyn, which is part of the Legends continuity.

 In the Star Wars canon, Darth Bane's backstory as the only Sith survivor of the Jedi-Sith war and the creator of the Rule of Two is mostly unchanged, though not much else is known about him.
 His only canonical appearance was in the episode "Sacrifice" of Star Wars: The Clone Wars, where his spirit was encountered by Yoda on the Sith homeworld of Moraband.
 It is revealed by the novelization of The Rise of Skywalker and Darth Sidious in his book, titled The Secrets of the Sith that the Rule of Two was a pale imitation, an unworthy but necessary successor to the Doctrine of the Dyad, which was a concept centered on a pairing of two Force-sensitive beings linked together by an unbreakable Force-bond—which made them one in the Force—called a Force dyad.